 \subsection{Experimental Results of Our Method}

 Table~\ref{tab:automatic evaluation} presents the results of all PSP variants and baselines across CNNDM and XSum datasets.
 With the exception of the ROUGE-2 and ROUGE-L scores for the Prefix-Tuning on the CNNDM dataset, our proposed PSP, outperforms the others.
 However, PSP delivered a competitive result with only 3\% of the parameters, which is an acceptable place to start.
 To our surprise, we observe that 50\% of PSP's results surpass the full-model tuning, especially on XSum, as underlined in the table.
 Besides, results on the PPL metric show that PSP can generate more fluent summaries than other models.
 These results indicate that fine-tuning large language models is not necessarily a good or efficient idea with few-shot generation.
 It also shows that soft prompts with frozen language models are effective for few-shot abstractive summarization.
-And, moreover, it statistically verifies that PSP with its three inner-prompt strategies is effective.
+Moreover, it statistically verifies that PSP with its three inner-prompt strategies is effective.

-Other supplementary experiments, including the performance of the pre-training operation on Prefix-Tuning, demonstrating the universality of the GSG to construct pseudo-data, and quantitative and qualitative human evaluation are shown in Section C, D, and E, respectively, in the supplementary file. \paragraph{Efficiency v.s. effectiveness.} We gave an overall comparison to baseline models on effectiveness and memory-efficiency, evaluated by ROUGE and the number of parameters, respectively.
+\paragraph{Efficiency v.s. effectiveness.} We gave an overall comparison to baseline models on effectiveness and memory-efficiency, evaluated by ROUGE and the number of parameters, respectively.
 The results are shown in Table~\ref{tab:efficient}.
 Prompt Tuning has the least number of parameters, while its capacity is limited to this and lacks control over the decoder side, hence it can not perform natural language generation tasks well.
 We can see that substantial gains are made when going from vanilla Prompt Tuning to PSP.
 However, even if Prefix-Tuning is nearly thirty times more parameters than ours, there is either a marginal improvement or even performance decrease on some metrics.
 Besides, Prefix-Tuning relies on reparameterization tricks to stabilize the training, i.e., adds a MLP with large number of parameters to the training stage.
 Our method provides the best effectiveness-efficiency trade off, and outperforms full-model tuning with only 0.1\% parameters, and presents competitive results against Prefix-Tuning with 3\% parameters.